TheYuanLiao/academic-website/content/post/interactive-odm/index.md

 ## Data preparation
 With travel surveys, the first thing to do is to convert travel survey trip records into origin-destination pairs with a zoning system.

-{{< minipage "zones.html" >}}

 A typical OD flow dataset looks like the below.

 | Origin zone  | Destination zone | Trip number |